 Mojo Verde: Canarian Green Sauce

 - Blend cilantro (or parsley), garlic, sunflower seeds (optional), lime juice, cumin, sea salt and black pepper with a food processor or blender.
-I use Philips Avance Collection Blender.
 Gradually add oil until you like the consistency.
 Serve with fresh bread, potatoes, roasted vegetables or fish.
 Enjoy!

-What is your favorite condiments which goes well with everything?
+What is your favorite condiment which goes well with everything?
 I’d love to know!

 Btw, have you download my free E-book “How To Cook Without A Recipe?”
 The concept presented in this book is for you to develop your own recipes and impress your family and friends.
 Learn about taste, texture, smell and appearance and apply this to your everyday cooking.
 My hope is to help you improvise in the kitchen and create mouth-watering dishes on your own without being dependent on recipes.
 And again, it’s FREE!